Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 G1 X{move.axes[0].max-10} Y{move.axes[1].min+10}
 ```

-Using an expression to replace a parameter latter, or to replace the command number after the initial G or M, is not supported. (so  for example *G1 {global.extruder_axis}^2* is not supported)
+Using an expression to replace a parameter letter, or to replace the command number after the initial G or M, is not supported. (so  for example *G1 {global.extruder_axis}^2* is not supported)

 If a parameter of a G- or M-command requires multiple values and you want to use expressions for some or all of them, then when using RRF 3.3 and later the parameter must be expressed like this: